timurkanaz/Traffic_Accidents_HeatMap/Readme.md

-This is a heatmap of all traffic accidents that happened in Kazan city in March 2020.
-All locations are approximate.
+This is a heatmap of all traffic accidents that happened in Kazan city in November 2020.

 Data from: http://stat.gibdd.ru/

-The main disadvantage:

-1.I use 2 files, but maybe I'll rewrite everything so that I'll read only .csv file